Litfield Community Offerings

 This online monthly live events are included in your membership:

 Lit Lantern In this session, poet and teacher Danusha Laméris brings a favorite writer or book to light—offering reflections, passages, and personal insights into craft.
-Whether it’s a contemporary poet, an essayist, or a voice you’ve never encountered before, each session is both an introduction and an invitation: to read more deeply, think more broadly, and kindle your own creative flame.
-Perfect for writers, readers.
+Whether it’s a contemporary poet, an essayist, or a voice you’ve never encountered before, each session is both an introduction and an invitation: to read more deeply, think more broadly, and inspire your own writing.

 The Monthly Muse is a generative gathering for writers seeking inspiration and creative momentum hosted by Armando Alcaraz or other invited guests.
 Each month, we begin with a short reading and a quiet moment of reflection.
 Then comes the prompt—designed to spark new writing.
 Leave the sound on if you want to hear improvised live classical guitar.